Philip S. Post: Post war

-Post received the Medal of Honor on March 8, 1893, for his actions at the Battle of Nashville.
-He was appointed consul to Vienna in 1866, and promoted to consul general to Austria-Hungary in 1874, where he served until his resignation in 1879.
+After the war, he was appointed consul to Vienna in 1866, and promoted to consul general to Austria-Hungary in 1874, where he served until his resignation in 1879.
 He was the commander of the Grand Army of the Republic's Department of Illinois in 1886.
 He was also a Companion of the Illinois Commandery of the Military Order of the Loyal Legion of the United States.

 Post was elected as a Republican to the Fiftieth and to the four succeeding Congresses and served from March 4, 1887, until his death before the close of the Fifty-third Congress, in Washington, D.C., on January 6, 1895.
 He was an early member of the Sons of the American Revolution.

 He was interred in Hope Cemetery, Galesburg, Illinois.